Kane County Lawyers Protecting Retirement Assets

 • Keeping retirement assets in the name of the account holder and compensating the other spouse using other marital assets such as real estate holdings or business interests.
 By properly valuing all assets, an equitable division is possible.
 Our attorneys work with experienced financial experts to value our clients' marital assets.

 • Dividing the funds in the retirement account between spouses.
 Assets in a retirement account can be transferred to another retirement account in the other spouse's name without penalty if proper procedures are followed.
-Some retirement accounts such as 401(k)s and 403(b)s require a qualified domestic relations order, QDRO, to transfer funds.
+Some retirement accounts such as 401(k)s and 403(b)s require a qualified domestic relations order, or QDRO, to transfer funds.
 We are experienced in handling QDROs and working with all types of retirement assets in a divorce.

-Contact Our Kane County Divorce Attorneys
+Contact Our Kane County, IL Divorce Attorneys

 Contact Us